 The bad news?
 Those customers are going to be a lot pickier.

-To overcome these concerns, your 2023 Black Friday eCommerce strategy should focus on three main concepts:
+To take advantage of these ongoing consumer trends, your 2024 Black Friday eCommerce strategy should focus on four main concepts:

 - Strategic pricing discounts and promos